BenMunson1/hospital-readmission-analysis/README.md

 - Pediatric patients (0-10) had the lowest rate at **1.86%**

 ### 3. Effect of Medication Count
-- A clear upward trend exists between medication count and readmission risk among patients prescribed **1 to 42 medications**
+- A positive association exists between medication count and readmission risk among patients prescribed **1 to 42 medications**
 - Patients on higher medication counts are more likely to be readmitted within 30 days, suggesting medication complexity as a meaningful risk indicator
 - *Note: Medication counts with fewer than 50 patients were excluded to ensure statistical reliability*